UNStats/gatsby-themes/themes/gatsby-theme-profiles/README.md

 #### `slug` (optional)

 By default, this theme derives a profile's slug from its MDX filename: `<slug>.mdx`.
 If you set the slug in the frontmatter, it takes precedence.

+#### `description` (optional)

+By default, this theme uses a profile's first paragraph as description meta tag for SEO.
+If you provide `description` in the frontmatter, it takes precedence over the first paragraph.